nickgyoung/Pitchfork-Reviews/README.md

 # Pitchfork-Reviews
-An analysis of pitchfork reviews
+A K-Means cluster analysis of Pitchfork review (from 1999 - 2017) that were awarded Best New Album.